Lyrics & Translation

 Are you someone that I can give my heart to?

-➔ Relative Clause with Preposition
+➔ Relative Clause as Object of Verb

 -

-It can be hard to tell the difference late at night
+It can be hard to tell the difference late at night.

 -